vikaskurapatibat/DDP/README.md

+# DDP

+This repository is for implementation of MultiPhase SPH schemes concentrating on the formulation of Surface Tension in SPH.

 1) Unable to reproduce the wrong results with Morris setup even with gamma 1 and 7 and no background pressure.

 2) Adami gives wrong results with gamma 1 and 7 and no background pressure. (check)